sdcarter/cat-weight-tracker/README.md

 ## MCP Integration

-This project includes local Jira and Git servers for managing issues and stories.
+This project includes local Jira and GitHub MCP servers for managing issues and stories.

 ### Managing MCP Servers